fouliex/VehicleDetection/README.md

 * `ystart` = 400
 * `ystop` = 656

-Due to the fact that the  Histogram of Oriented Gradients (HOG) is slow, each features for each images is calculated one and saved in memory.In addition for each prediction block, the HOG cells is called and combined with the spatial and color histogram features.

 # Discussion
 Support Vector Machines works well in complicated domains where there is